rabbitmq/rabbitmq-website/site/tutorial-one-python.md

 doesn't deal with the paper, instead it accepts, stores and forwards binary blobs of data - _messages_.

-RabbitMQ uses a specific jargon.
-For example:
+RabbitMQ, and messaging in general, uses some jargon.

  * _Producing_ means nothing more than sending.
 A program that sends messages is a _producer_.
 We'll draw it like that, with "P":